AllKeng/cse15l-lab-reports/lab-report-1-week-2.md

 **Step 5.
 Look for `OpenSSH Client` and `OpenSSH Server`, you may already have one or both of them already installed.**
 ![WindowsSSH](1OpenSSH.JPG)
 **Step 6.
-If you need to download them, click on add a feature, search them up, and press install.
+If you need to download them, click on `Add a feature`, search them up, and press `Install`.
 It may take a couple minutes.**

 ### _**SSH is now present on your computer**_